Dear NUNM Community,

 - Q Center- Portland LGBTQ Resources Directory

 Religious and Spiritual Communities

 - Transitioning from Service: Advice and Resources for Veterans

 - Succeeding in School: Advice and Resources for Transitioning to Higher Education

 - Social Isolation: Signs and Resources to Address Social Withdrawal

 Equity and Inclusion Council

-Our mission is to foster a more diverse, inclusive, and equitable community where all of our members can reach their full potential.
-We acknowledge the inherent dignity and worth of each person, and work toward establishing a community and appreciate where all our members are free from discrimination, harassment, and sexual violence.
-We achieve our mission through the engagement and empowerment of all members of our community.
-We coordinate our efforts across the institution through education, programming, resource development and provision, and policy and process implementation.
+The mission of the council is to foster a more diverse, inclusive, and equitable community where all of our community members can reach their full potential.
+The council acknowledges the inherent dignity and worth of each person, and works toward establishing a community that appreciates all identities and advocates for a campus where all members are free from discrimination, harassment, and sexual violence.
+The Equity and Inclusion Council achieves its mission through the engagement and empowerment of all members of the NUNM community.
+The council coordinates its efforts across the institution through education, programming, resource development and provision, and policy and process implementation.